AdityaEXP/AdityaEXP/README.md

 - 🔹 ReactJS & Tailwind (for frontend)
 - 🔹 Telegram bots for crypto, automation, and utilities
 - 🔹 Backend development with Flask, MongoDB & MySQL
+- 🔹 Deployment with nginx, gunicorn, systemd/pm2 and linux (ubuntu)

 ---